 Code collaboration with Codefresh

 Docker images play a central role in Codefresh.
-The basic CI tutorial describes how you can easily create a Docker image from your source code.
+In the CI pipeline quick start, you saw how to easily create a Docker image from your source code.

-In this section we will take this one step further and actually launch the result Docker image.
-Codefresh has the unique capability of launching a docker image (using Docker Swarm behind the scenes) on the same hosted environment that Codefresh itself runs.
+Codefresh has the unique capability of launching a Docker image (using Docker Swarm behind the scenes) on the same hosted environment that Codefresh itself runs on.

-Codefresh automatically knows which port should be exposed in the test environment (i.e. which port of the Docker container should be made available for external connections).
-The sample application we are using here is exposing its web interface at port 5000 (but a random port will actually be assigned for external connections).
+Codefresh automatically knows which port should be exposed in the test environment, that is, which port of the Docker container should be made available for external connections.

-Once your application is launched, Codefresh will present the run log.
+- Once the application is launched, Codefresh displays the run log.
 You will see the same messages that would appear if you executed the